Opposition urges Arab League to refer Syria to UN

 The comments come a day before the head of a team of Arab observers in Syria presents his findings to Arab ministers who must decide whether to extend, withdraw or beef up the monitoring mission, which arrived in Syria in late December and has come under criticism for failing to end the violence.

-The international community has shown little appetite for a Libya-style military intervention in Syria and even a Syrian opposition member said Saturday that the Qatari idea of dispatching Arab troops to help restore calm was "unrealistic."
+The international community has shown little appetite for a Libya-style military intervention in Syria and even a Syrian opposition member said on Saturday that the Qatari idea of dispatching Arab troops to help restore calm was "unrealistic".

 In Cairo ahead of the Arab League meeting, SNC chief Burhan Ghalioun told reporters that the observers were not properly equipped to give a fair assessment of Syria's compliance with an Arab peace plan and that his group would reject any findings that fell short of the Syrian people's aspirations.